Yakabuff/discord-dl/README.md

     -  `--blacklisted-channels`
         - Specify channels you which to exclude.
 Delimit the channels by a comma.
         - ex: `--blacklisted-channels=channel1id,channel2id,channel3id`
+    -  `--export`
+        - Export channel to json if set to true.
+Defaults to false
+        - Cannot be used in conjunction with a database connection
+        - ex: `--export=true`

 - ## Examples:
     - Downloading messages and media from a channel after Jan 1st 2018: